hmmasudsarder/-Hospital-Labratory-Invoice/README.md

 ## Features

-1. **List/Table**: View a table of all employees with relevant details such as name, position, department, etc.
+1. **List/Table**: View a table of all employees with relevant details such as ID, name, Phone Number, Age, Company.
 2. **Create Form**: Add new employee records with required information using a form.
 3. **Update Form**: Modify existing employee information through an update form.